cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          optimization level of simplifying sequences of intertwined jumps --jump-threading LEVEL
-                         optimization level of eliminating chained jumps --inaccessible-code-elimination LEVEL
+                         optimization level of eliminating chained jumps --unreachable-code-elimination LEVEL
-                         optimization level of eliminating  instructions  made  inaccessible  by  optimizations or false conditions --stack-optimization LEVEL
+                         optimization level of eliminating  instructions  made  unreachable  by  optimizations or false conditions --stack-optimization LEVEL
                          optimization level of optimizing variable storage on stack